sathish-cs/terraform_gitlabci/README.md

 ###  Explanation
 This folder structure stores all Terraform modules in the terraform_modules directory, which can be referenced from other folders (different environments or projects).

+- Reusable Terraform modules
+- Separate environment configs for dev & prod
+- GitLab Runners decoupled for both environment and stored secrets in CI/CD variables.
+- Manual `apply` stage  to approve the changes to prevent accidental changes

 - terraform_modules -  Contains the Terraform modules.

-- dev -  The Dev environment resources with its own Terraform state file.
+- dev -  It deploy dev resources with its own Terraform state file.
+- prod - It deploy Prod environment resources with its own Terraform state file